Back to top

 • Focus on learning and building a strong foundation

-• Take on small projects and bug fixes
+• Take on small features and bug fixes

 • Seek mentorship from senior developers